Kevork Hovnanian: Philanthropy

 Hovnanian donated a townhouse in New York City for use as the official Armenian Mission to the United Nations.
 Hovnanian also constructed homes for earthquake victims in Armenia.

 In 1986, Hovnanian constructed the St. Stepanos Armenian Church in the Elberon section of Long Branch in honor of his mother.
-The construction of the church fulfilled a promise he had made to himself when he fled Iraq in the late-1950s.
+The construction of the church fulfilled a promise he had made to himself when he left Iraq in the late-1950s.

 Later life

 Hovnanian resided in Rumson, New Jersey.

 Kevork Hovnanian died on September 24, 2009, at New York Presbyterian Hospital in New York City at the age of 86.
 His memorial service was held at St. Vartan Cathedral in Manhattan on October 3, 2009.
 The service was presided over by Archbishop Khajag Barsamian.